Optimize Settings Guide

 Normal Map Baking Settings

-Normal Map Mode
+Normal Map Baker

 Normal map baking can be either always enforced, only performed if the input material already has normal maps, or not performed at all.